mozz100/url_shuffle/README.md

 Two Ruby scripts to help webmasters.
+[See blog post](http://www.rmorrison.net/mnemozzyne/url-shuffling-and-google-juice)

 What problem does this solve?
 -----------------------------